moritzrupp/music-shop/README.md

 #####Incorrect navigation:
  - Back navigation from album details -> medium details doesn't work correctly.
 Navigates back to <code>AllMedia</code> instead of <code>AllAlbums</code>
+ - When navigate back from the shopping basket you always go to `AllMedia` (sometimes you have to go to `AllAlbums`)